manuelpenazuniga/manuelpenazuniga/README.md

 ### Hi there!
 I'm Manuel Peña 👋

-I'm a back end stack developer
+I'm a back end developer

 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning about web3